johev09/LatexResume/README.md

 5. Open this directory in VSCode.
 6. Execute `Remote-Containers: Reopen in Container` in the VS Code Command Palette.

+> [!WARNING]
+> If something doesn't work, try opening and saving any .`tex` file once.
+This helps initialize the Latex extension properly.

 ## ✨ Features

 ### ✨ Auto-generate PDF on file update